Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - How Do Portable Air Compressors Work?

-As the air in the compressor tank reduces, the air compressor pump works to replenish the air pressure in the air tank so as to keep an consistent level of pressure between an upper and lower limit set by the user (or sometimes the manufacturer).
+As the air in the compressor tank reduces, the air compressor pump works to replenish the air pressure in the air tank so as to keep a consistent level of pressure between an upper and lower limit set by the user (or sometimes the manufacturer) on the pressure switch.

 How Each Type of Air Compressor Works